The Impact of Partial Occlusion on Pedestrian Detectability: Methodology

 \subsection{Experiments}

 Detection performance is analyzed for the complete test dataset, and for each occlusion range from 0-9\% to 90-99\%, for pedestrian detection models to assess the impact of progressive levels of occlusion on the detectability of pedestrians.
-Experiments are carried out with an intersection over union (IoU) of 0.5.
-Analysis is carried out using Voxel51\cite{moore2020fiftyone} and COCO style evaluation metrics.
+Analysis is carried out using Voxel51\cite{moore2020fiftyone} and the COCO style evaluation metric Mean Average Precision (mAP).
+Mean Average Precision is a popular and rigorous metric for object detection that calculates the Average Precision (AP) for a range of Intersection over Union (IoU) values from 0.5 to 0.95 with a step size of 0.5 and produces the mean value\cite{lin2014microsoft}.
 A summary of the results are shown in Figure \ref{fig:OccVsDet}, Figure \ref{fig:overall mAP} and Figure \ref{fig:TP_FP_FN}.
+All models are also characterized using the Kitti Vision Benchmark \cite{geiger2012we} in order to compare and demonstrate the advanced analysis capabilities provided by the proposed benchmark.
+Results on the Kitti Vision Benchmark are shown in Figure \ref{fig:kitti_occ_det}.